 With September looming and pennant races tightening, it’s almost time for major league rosters to expand from 25 to 40.
 So I am going to give you a series of articles breaking down the likely most impactful September Call-Ups for all 30 teams.
-Now for the American League Central.
+Let’s start with the American League East.

 Questions and comments?